ayllon/ayllon.github.io/_posts/2017-08-25-spool-directories.md

 Now, FTS3 uses "DirQ", an implementation from the messaging team that uses subdirectories, which are gone when empty, reducing considerably the problem.

-P.S `fsck.ext2 -D` can solve the issue without deleting the directory.
+P.S `fsck.ext* -D` can solve the issue without deleting the directory.